Posted in The Berkshire Eagle, Friday, July 19, 2019 5:15 pm

 Like Berkshire Health Systems, Community Health Programs shares the physician recruitment issues that pose a challenge to medical care in our rural community.
 However, we are concerned that The Eagle and its reporter did not include CHP’s perspective in its reporting on this issue (“The Doctor Debt,” July 14).
 Our healthcare network serves more than 32,000 Berkshire County patients with adult and pediatric primary care, women’s health and dental care and other medical care, and recruitment is a daily, ongoing issue.

-While your article focused mainly on specialists, the recruitment challenge for primary care physicians is acute and possibly more pressing, as these are the healthcare providers we rely on to provide a gateway to health and specialty care.
+While your article focused mainly on specialists, the recruitment challenge for primary care physicians is acute and possibly more pressing, as these are the healthcare Clinicians we rely on to provide a gateway to health and specialty care.
 We have recently had notable success with excellent physician recruitment, but we must remain diligent and creative in our efforts due to pending retirements and retention issues.

 In addition to the inherent challenges of drawing doctors to rural health practices, there are inefficiencies in the state’s licensure and credentialing pipeline that further impede staffing efforts, especially for out-of-state physicians wishing to join us.
-Action now taking place at the state level could ease this process and improve our supply of healthcare providers.
+Action now taking place at the state level could ease this process and improve our supply of healthcare Clinicians.

 These efforts include: